kawdoco/Geometry-Shape-Calculator/README.md

 ## 📊 Supported Shapes

-*Our calculator supports a broad range of common geometric shapes:*
+  *◆ Our calculator supports a broad range of common geometric shapes:*

-☆ **2D Shapes**: Circle, Triangle, Rectangle, Square, Parallelogram, Ellipse, Pentagon, Hexagon, and other regular polygons.  <br>
+- **2D Shapes**: Circle, Triangle, Rectangle, Square, Parallelogram, Ellipse, Pentagon, Hexagon, and other regular polygons.  <br>
-☆ **3D Shapes**: Sphere, Cube, Right Circular Cylinder, Right Circular Cone, Pyramid (square and triangular base), Rectangular Prism, and other standard solids.
+- **3D Shapes**: Sphere, Cube, Right Circular Cylinder, Right Circular Cone, Pyramid (square and triangular base), Rectangular Prism, and other standard solids.

 ⭐️ For each shape, the tool computes the appropriate properties (e.g., *area and perimeter* for 2D shapes, *volume* and *surface area* for 3D shapes) using well-known formulas.
 The interface may display reference diagrams or formulas during calculation to illustrate each computation.

 ## 🌐 Symbolic Meaning of Geometry

-Geometry has been more than just mathematics — it has carried **symbolic, spiritual, and architectural meaning** for centuries.
+◆ Geometry has been more than just mathematics — it has carried **symbolic, spiritual, and architectural meaning** for centuries.

 <div align="center">